mike-haynes2/mike-haynes2.github.io/_publications/Arnold19.md

 ---
-title: "Magnetic Signatures of a Plume at Europa during the Galileo E26 Flyby"
+title: "Magnetic signatures of a plume at Europa during the Galileo E26 flyby"
 collection: publications
 permalink: /publication/Arnold19
 #excerpt: ''